Donald Trump is no longer among the 400 richest people in America according to Forbes - ExBulletin

 “The official was John Barron – a name we now know as an alter ego of Trump himself.”

-Trump’s net worth, as documented by Forbes, has always been considerably lower than he has publicly stated – although no one disputes that he is wealthy.
+Trump’s net worth, as documented by Forbes, has always been considerably lower than he has publicly stated – although no one disputes that he is rich.

 Trump’s wealth is more than just a theoretical argument.
 As the New York Times documented after obtaining two decades of tax returns from Trump, the businessman has significant debts due in the next few years.
 (Trump, breaking tradition, never released any of his tax returns, either during his presidential run or during his tenure.)